Content Rework: Breathing New Life into Your Existing Content

 Some get so lost in the process that they forget that when it comes to content, quality definitely matters more than quantity.
 Today's content landscape is so saturated that 96.55% (according to Ahrefs) of content doesn’t get a single click!

 To address this, Google introduced E-E-A-T (Experience, Expertise, Authority, and Trustworthiness), a framework that helps Google identify high-value content that genuinely serves user needs.
-Since 2022, each of the Google updates has been aimed at punishing low-quality content that doesn’t adhere to these values.
+Since 2022, each of Google's updates has been aimed at punishing low-quality content that doesn’t adhere to these values.

-So, the million-dollar question today is: how to keep your content informative, relevant, fresh, and accurate?
+So, if you want content that actually performs and converts, the million-dollar question is: how to keep your content informative, relevant, fresh, and accurate?

 What is Content Rework?